CMSgov/bcda-static-site/_pages/api-documentation/get-a-bearer-token.md

   <dd class="margin-left-0 margin-bottom-4">
     <ul>
         <li>Bearer tokens expire after 20 minutes.</li>
-        <li>In progress and queued jobs will not be interrupted when the bearer token expires.</li>
+        <li>Jobs will not be interrupted when the bearer token expires.
+In progress and queued jobs will continue to run.</li>
         <li>You do <strong>not</strong> need to start a new job if your bearer token expires and your job was completed in the last 24 hours.
 You can download these files using a new bearer token.
 After 24 hours, the files will expire and you will need to restart the job. </li>
     </ul>
   </dd>